What is credit card balance protection insurance and how does it work?

 How balance protection works

-Balance protection offers coverage that may help settle your outstanding credit card balance for various reasons like losing your job, being involved in a strike, being hospitalized, becoming injured or disabled, becoming critically ill, or dying.
+Balance protection offers coverage that may help settle your outstanding credit card balance for various reasons like losing your job, being involved in a strike, being hospitalized, a major injury, becoming disabled, becoming critically ill, or dying.

 What balance protection covers